-PC3 Bonners plan and facilitate a variety of educational events, activities, and projects on campus focusing on the PC3 initiatives.
-You can stay up-to-date with what PC3 Bonners are doing by following the PC3 Instagram @tcnj_pc3 These are just some of the projects the team focuses on:
+ESC Bonners plan and facilitate a variety of educational events, activities, and projects on campus focusing on the ESC initiatives.
+These are just some of the projects the team focuses on:

 - Educational Campaigns: Bonners regularly conduct tabling and interactive informational activities regarding electricity and water conservation, recycling, food waste, and end-of-year residence hall goods recycling.

 - Earth Week: Earth Week events are coordinated and facilitated by Bonners annually.
 Planning begins in early January as most events, such as Greenstock, are made possible by bringing together all environmentally focused organizations on campus such as Environmental Club, Humanitarian Yoga, Bonner, ESC, Sustainability Institute, and research groups in Spring environmental courses.